JFrog CLI Plugins

 Cause: The plugin doesn't exist in the registry, or the specified version is not available.

-To fix a 404 when installing:
+To resolve a 404 when installing:

 1. Verify the exact plugin name in the JFrog CLI Plugins Registry